← Environmental Law Center← Centro de Derecho Ambiental

 POTABLE WATER.

 015177-20.
 PUBLIC SERVICES.
 THE WATER SHORTAGE IN PATARRA DE DESAMPARADOS IS QUESTIONED.
 WHAT WAS INDICATED BY THE CHAMBER REGARDING THE LACK OF WATER IN THE CURRENT COVID-19 PANDEMIC SITUATION IS REITERATED, AND THEREFORE THE PETITION IS GRANTED, ORDERING THE AUTHORITIES TO MAINTAIN AN ADEQUATE WATER DISTRIBUTION TO MEET BASIC NEEDS.
-VCG09/2020 Other References: Ruling: 7754-20 *200128860007CO* Res.
-No. 2020015177 SALA CONSTITUCIONAL DE LA CORTE SUPREMA DE JUSTICIA.
+VCG09/2020 Other References: Ruling: 7754-20 *200128860007CO* SALA CONSTITUCIONAL DE LA CORTE SUPREMA DE JUSTICIA.
 San José, at nine hours fifteen minutes on the fourteenth of August of two thousand twenty.

 Amparo petition processed in case file number 20-012886-0007-CO, filed by JEFRY ANDREY VALVERDE PIEDRA, identification card number 0112690177, against the INSTITUTO COSTARRICENSE DE ACUEDUCTOS Y ALCANTARILLADOS AND THE MINISTERIO DE SALUD.